epsilon537/boxlambda/docs/goals-and-requirement-analysis.md

 Note that deterministic behavior must be guaranteed only when required by the application.
 Less deterministic operations are perfectly acceptable when the application does not require full deterministic behavior.
 E.g. a deterministic application runs from Block RAM with known, fixed memory access latency, while a non-deterministic application may run from bursty external memory.

-One consequence of the *Deterministic Behavior* requirement is that bus arbitration should be done using fixed time slots to be able to guarantee fixed timing, latency, and bandwidth to each bus master.

 #### Single User / Single Tasking OS

 We won't be running Linux or any other multitasking OS for that matter.
 The platform will only run one application at a time and that application will be fully in charge of the entire system.